1: Many people develop sepsis – Raising awareness of sepsis can save lives

 2: Several biological changes occur in the body during sepsis

 In sepsis, the body’s immune system becomes dangerously active, harming healthy cells.
 Changes to the lining of blood vessels and the release of chemicals from the immune system lead to many complex and rapid biological changes.
 Organs such as the heart, lungs, kidneys, liver and brain can be affected during septic shock, due to not receiving enough oxygen from the blood.
 Effects of sepsis can cause problems in the skin, especially the fingers and toes.
-Treatments aim to eliminate the infection using antibiotics, to support recovery and to prevent organ damage.
+Treatments aim to eliminate the infection using antibiotics; to prevent organ damage and to support recovery.

 3: Identifying sepsis, whether in yourself or someone else is challenging - because symptoms are varied